Jookare/KJS_HT/README.md

 # Operating Systems and Systems Programming

 This repository contains the project work files from the course 'Operating Systems and Systems Programming'.
-The course is based on the popular [ostep-projects](https://github.com/remzi-arpacidusseau/ostep-projects) repository.
+The practical assignment is based on the popular projects from [ostep-projects](https://github.com/remzi-arpacidusseau/ostep-projects) repository.

 ---
 ### Task 1 - Unix Programming